 Pigments don’t contain any peroxide and don’t cause any damage to the hair.
 They’re not an active ingredient, they’re just pure colour pigment.
 It’s actually the pigments (aka colour) that fades over time.
 So this post is how I’m managing my colour at home, without causing any damage.
-I’ve been using Alfaparf Ultra Concentrated Pure Pigments, which were recommended and given to me by my hairdresser, Laura.
+I’ve been using Alfaparf Ultra Concentrated Pure Pigments, which were recommended and given to me by my hairdresser at the time.

 What are Alfaparf Ultra Concentrated Pure Pigments?